glangsto/gr-detect_cc/README.md

 ![Five Day Survey](/images/PeakEvent19March6.png)

 We completed the GnuRadio C++ code and flow graph and ran observations for 5 days, from March 5 to 9, 2019.
-The tests used a 32 diameter Horn with an effective system temperature of 120K.
-The tests used an AIRSPY mini software defined radio.
+The tests used a 32-inch diameter Horn with amplifiers provided by Kevin Bandura (of UVA).
+Our measurements showed the system had an effective system temperature of 120K.
+The tests used an AIRSPY-mini software defined radio, running with 6 MHz sample rate.

-During this time, we identified events with signficance greater tha 6-sigma compared to the RMS noise in the data stream.
+During this time, we configured the system to identify events with signficance greater tha 6-sigma, compared to the RMS noise in the data stream.
 For each event, we recorded 16384 I,Q samples, at 6 MHz sample rate, centered on the event.
 These 16384 samples corresponds to a total integration time of 0.00273 seconds, with 0.00137 seconds before the event and 0.00137 seconds after the event.